-Okay, Bikini waxes are scary, and there are plenty of things about them we’d like to change.
-The pain factor and price are the first few factors that come to mind.
-In fact, there’s an ongoing debate surrounding whether bikini waxes are truly that painful.
+OK, bikini waxes are scary, and there are plenty of things about them we’d like to change.
+The pain factor and price are the first examples that come to mind.
+In fact, there’s an ongoing debate surrounding whether bikini waxes are truly as painful as we make them out to be.
 Some say the more you get them, the less painful they become, but either way, it’s an uncomfortable experience to sit through.
 You do it anyway because you know what they say: Beauty is pain—and the end results are well worth it.

-So once you survive your waxing session like a champ, this question comes to mind: What if we could just make the results last longer?
+So once you survive your waxing session like a champ, we begin to wonder if we could make the results last longer?
 Then, all the rest of our issues would be less problematic.
 Getting a bikini wax and then waking up with short, stubble hairs a few days later is the worst.
-On the brighter side, there are ways to work around this and make your bikini wax last longer.

 Don’t even think about getting a wax until your hair is about 1/8 to 1/4 inch long.
 “This is the ideal length for hair that’s getting waxed because it allows the wax to get a better hold on the hair and pull it directly from the root, preventing the hair from breaking,” Grupenmager says.
-Hairs that are too short will not get waxed and therefore grow in sooner.
-If your hair is longer than 1/4 inch, trim it to ensure optimum wax adherence at your next appointment.
+If the hairs are too short in the bikini area, they will not adhere to the wax for removal.
+The same goes for hairs that are longer than 1/4 inch.
+You always want to make sure you trim any longer hairs before the waxing appointment.

 “Let your hair grow after every treatment,” suggests Davidov.
 “Don’t wax every two weeks—instead, every four to five weeks after your treatment.
 While you’re waiting, never, ever shave.
 It messes up the growth of your hair and its texture.
 You will regret it because the next day, you will have stubble hairs and possibly irritation.”

 Coba also thinks it’s important to avoid touching your newly hair-free skin.
-“This will not only clog pores but also transfer the bacteria that’s on your hands onto your newly waxed skin,” Coba explains.
+“This will not only clog pores but also transfer the bacteria that are on your hands onto your newly waxed skin,” Coba explains.
 “I highly recommend not tweezing ingrown hairs in between waxing services.
-It’s best to treat them with care and products that are specifically designed to help heal them and prevent future ones, such as our Smooth Me Ingrown Hair Serum ($28) or Smooth Me Ingrown Hair Wipes ($27).
-I also recommend staying out of the sun for a day or two, and be sure to use sunscreen.
+It’s best to treat them with care and products that are specifically designed to help heal them and prevent future ones, such as our Smooth Me Ingrown Hair Serum ($30) or Smooth Me Ingrown Hair Wipes ($29).
+I also recommend staying out of the sun for a day or two and be sure to use sunscreen.
 Also, don’t try to trim your hair if you’ve waited too long between waxes.
 Oftentimes clients will trim their hair too short, and we can’t remove the hair properly.”

-So exfoliate and moisturize before your appointment to remove dead skin cells and prepare the hairs for waxing.
-Between appointments, keep up the same regular exfoliation (Grupenmager recommends about once a week) and daily moisturizing game: “Great skincare is the best post-treatment—it’s essential for keeping your skin soft in between waxes.”
+Before you go to your appointment, it is important to exfoliate and moisturize the skin to remove the dead skin cells and allow for a high-quality waxing.
+After the wax, Grupenmager recommends you exfoliate about once a week and moisturize daily.
+She continues to say that, “great skincare is the best post-treatment—it’s essential for keeping your skin soft in between waxes.”

-“Between visits, you should be regularly exfoliating and moisturizing to remove excess dead skin and keep your skin nourished,” explains Coba.
-“I always recommend Reveal Me Body Exfoliating Gel ($40), which features naturally derived fruit extracts to eliminate dry, dull surface cells, and supports natural cell turnover that calms, nourishes, and restores the skin.
-Additionally, The Strut Lavishly collection Body Polish ($16) is a creamy, luxurious exfoliant that polishes away dull, dry skin while The Strut Lavishly Body Lotion ($16) will soothe dry skin, leaving it moisturized and radiant.
-These products help your wax last longer, because when the skin and hair are properly nourished, the hair comes out in its entirety without breaking.
-Broken hair will grow in much more quickly than when it’s removed from the root.”
+Grupenmager is not alone in thinking skincare is important to maintaining a wax.
+"Between visits, you should be regularly exfoliating and moisturizing to remove excess dead skin and keep your skin nourished,” explains Coba.
+“I always recommend Reveal Me Body Exfoliating Gel ($40), which features naturally-derived fruit extracts to eliminate dry, dull surface cells and supports natural cell turnover that calms, nourishes, and restores the skin."
+If you make sure the skin and hair are treated well, you will avoid removing hair by breaking it as opposed to removing it from the root.

 Think long-term.
-The beauty of waxing is that with regular sessions, the need to wax decreases.
-“With continual waxing (not shaving), hair will grow in a steady cycle and grow weaker and more sparse, which means you can go a longer time between waxing,” Grupenmager says.
+The beauty of waxing is that with regular sessions, the need for a wax decreases.
+“With continual waxing (not shaving), the hair will grow in a steady cycle and grow weaker and more sparse, which means you can go a longer time between waxing,” Grupenmager says.
 For smooth skin, stay on schedule and avoid shaving between appointments.